Scheduled MonumentsEnglandSeven sections of Stane Street Roman road between Eartham and Bignor, a prehistoric linear boundary and two bowl barrows

 What is Seven sections of Stane Street Roman road between Eartham and Bignor, a prehistoric linear boundary and two bowl barrows?

-Seven sections of Stane Street Roman road between Eartham and Bignor is a scheduled ancient monument comprising segments of the Roman road known as Stane Street, which connected Chichester and London during the Roman occupation of Britain.
+Seven sections of Stane Street Roman road between Eartham and Bignor is a collection of upstanding remains representing portions of the principal Roman road connecting Chichester and London, constructed during the Roman period following the conquest of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016621.

 Who is responsible for protecting Seven sections of Stane Street Roman road between Eartham and Bignor, a prehistoric linear boundary and two bowl barrows?